How Properties Are Set

 Configuration properties.

-Classpath properties.
+Application properties.

 As a consequence, the system administrator can override configuration properties by setting them as system properties.
 You tried this at the end of subsection Setting and Referencing Properties.
-The system administrator can also set classpath properties to set properties that are not configured within a Frank config.

 As said before, it is possible to put a Frank config in the classes